What is a Reverse Mortgage Loan?

 How Does a Reverse Mortgage Work?

-- It’s a loan option that can help make it easier for maturing adult homeowners to live a more cushioned retirement.
+• It’s a loan option that can help make it easier for maturing adult homeowners to live a more cushioned retirement.

-- The loan is repaid when the borrower passes away, leaves the home permanently or sells.
+• The loan is repaid when the borrower passes away, leaves the home permanently, or sells.

-- To receive your funds from the reverse mortgage, you must keep current with property taxes, home insurance, home maintenance, and any homeowners association fees.
+• To receive your funds from the reverse mortgage, you must keep current with property taxes, home insurance, home maintenance, and any homeowners association fees.

 What is a Reverse Mortgage?

-A reverse mortgage is a special type of home loan that allows seniors over 62 to convert a portion of the equity in their dwelling into cash without having to make monthly mortgage payments.
+A reverse mortgage is a particular type of home loan that allows seniors over 62 to convert a portion of the equity in their dwelling into cash without having to make monthly mortgage payments.

 A reverse mortgage is the opposite of a traditional or home mortgage loan.